Skip to main content

 Research

 The department of sociology at the University of Houston is a vibrant center of scholarly activity.
 The department’s thirteen full-time research faculty members conduct basic and applied research in traditional areas of the discipline, including demography, education, health, stratification and social psychology.
-We are also leaders in more recent and innovative areas of study, including the body, food, immigration and visual sociology.
+We are also leaders in more recent and innovative areas of study, including the body, environmental sociology, food, social entrepreneurship, and visual sociology.

 The department’s scholarly productivity can be measured quantitatively, yet appreciated stylistically.
 Along with publishing in various peer-reviewed outlets, our faculty have served on editorial boards and are officers in professional organizations.
-Several have even served as presidents of their specialty organizations.
-Over the past 10 years, University of Houston sociology faculty members have been involved in over $1.8 million in funded research — as principal investigators, senior researchers and consultants.
+Over the past 10 years, University of Houston sociology faculty members have been involved in over $3.4 million in externally funded research — as principal investigators, senior researchers and consultants.